GRANTS FOR COLLEGE STUDENTS

 Annual award range: Up to $4,000.

-The Federal Work-Study Program provides jobs for students with financial need, allowing them to earn money to help pay education expenses.
-Students participating in the Federal Work-Study Program must maintain satisfactory progress and maintain a GPA of 2.0 or higher.
-To be considered for the work study program, applicants should be sure to check the “work study box” on the FAFSA application.
+The Federal Work-Study Program (FWS) provides jobs for students with financial need, allowing them to earn money to help pay education expenses.
+Students participating in the Federal Work-Study Program must maintain satisfactory academic progress (SAP) and maintain a GPA of 2.0 or higher.
+To be considered for the federal work study program, applicants should be sure to check YES to the “interested in federal work study” question on the FAFSA.

 Annual award ranges: Determined after filing FAFSA.